Best Virginia Reckless Driving Lawyer VA Attorney • 1500+ Reviews

 Reckless Driving Fail To Move Over For Stationary Emergency Vehicle

 Code of VA 46.2-861.1 requires the driver of any motor vehicle to “move over” to an adjacent lane when passing a stationary vehicle stopped on the shoulder of the highway under certain traffic conditions.
 A violation of this law can be considered reckless driving if an emergency vehicle is in involved, which is a criminal misdemeanor in some cases.
-If you have been accused of violating this law then it would be in your best interests to consult an accomplished Virginia reckless driving attorney before appearing in the General District Court.
+If you have been accused of violating this law then it would be in your best interests to consult an accomplished Virginia reckless driving lawyer before appearing in the General District Court.
 You may have a valid defense and not realize it.

 RACING in VA is the Most Serious Type of Reckless Driving Offense

 The racing law is the most serious type of Virginia reckless driving law.
 Any person who engages in a race between two or more vehicles on a highway is guilty of reckless driving.
 Racing can even be a felony if it causes serious bodily injury to another person who is not involved.
 Driving privileges can be suspended for as many as three years if convicted.
 In fact, you do not even have to be engaged in a race to violate this law.
 Any person who aids or abets a race can also be convicted of criminal misdemeanor reckless driving racing.
+Allow our Virginia reckless driving lawyers to review your case!

 Passing a Stopped School Bus is a Reckless Driving Violation